 - facilitation of ethical research, through efficient and effective review processes.

 - Completed research applications MUST be received by the Committee Secretariat at least 13 working days before the Committee meeting.

 - The ethics process can be lengthy if you do not submit ALL the information as requested in the Application Form.
 For applications that include all required information, please allow a minimum of 4 weeks for ethical approval.

 - The Committee will provide assistance to you in determining whether or not your project does need HREC approval.
-Please contact the Committee Secretariat with details of your research who will refer your enquiry to the Chair, Dr Tony Ireland.
+Please contact the Committee Secretariat with details of your research who will refer your enquiry to the Chair of the Committee.

 - The Committee maintains a record for all research projects of which it makes an assessment including the date of approval and the period for which approval is granted.

 - If requested, the Committee will review research applications that involve research ON departmental staff.

 - Data custodians may stipulate clearance by the Committee as a condition that must be met for the release of data, whether or not the research has received ethical approval from another HREC.

 - The Committee is not responsible for the release of Departmental data.
 Release of data must be provided by the appropriate data custodian.
 Release of Departmental data does not constitute evidence of a review by a HREC.